nicchongwb/kotlin-jooq-checker/README.md

 |----------------|--------------|----------------|
 | 1.8.20         | 3.16+        | 0.1.0          |

+Plugin version 0.X.X only supports K1 compilation.
+Future works will include K2 support, however, breaking changes will be expected.

 ## jOOQ code-generate Compatibility
 If generated Kotlin classes from jOOQ codegen exist in the project's build source directory, there may be @PlainSQL present.
 The plugin will detect these annotations resulting in false positives.
 There are a few strategies to prevent this from happening.